 You can improve your physical and mental functions, no matter your age.
-Not only will you be more physically able, but your cognitive abilities will stay in better shape as well.
+Not only will you be more physically able, but your cognitive abilities will also stay in better shape.

 Avoid Bad Habits - Embrace Healthy Habits

-- If you haven’t already, quit smoking.
-Most people will rely on a misconception that there is “no point” in stopping at a certain age or it is already “too late.”
+If you haven't already, quit smoking.
+Most people will believe there is "no point" in stopping at a certain age or it is already "too late."
 It is never too late to start being healthier.
 Your cells can absolutely regenerate by quitting bad habits and introducing healthier ones.

-- Avoid junk food and go for veggies and fruits as much as possible.
-These powerhouses are full of fiber that can control your blood sugar, maintain gut health, fight cancer cells, and do so much more.
+Avoid junk food and go for veggies and fruits as much as possible.
+These powerhouses are full of fiber that can control blood sugar, maintain gut health, fight cancer cells, and do much more.
 They will undoubtedly help you stay active and independent as you age.